 ADA-SCID is one of the first inherited diseases to be successfully treated with gene therapy.
 Thanks to the research conducted at the San Raffaele-Telethon Institute in Milan, an effective gene therapy has been developed to counter this serious immunodeficiency disease that appears early on, in the first months of life.
 It manifests as recurrent, aggressive infections.
 The trial therapy was administered to patients all over the world.
 It was found to be both safe and capable of restoring immune system functions.
 Thanks to an agreement stipulated with GlaxoSmithKline, and now licenced by Orchard Therapeutics LTD , the outstanding results obtained by researchers at the San Raffaele Telethon Institute for Gene Therapy in Milan have been turned into a marketed treatment: Strimvelis.

 This rare immunodeficiency disease targets males.
 Onset occurs already during the first months of life.
 Thanks to research conducted at the San Raffaele-Telethon Institute in Milan, a clinical trial was initiated in 2010, involving patients from all over the world suffering from this immunodeficiency disorder which is characterised by recurrent, aggressive infections and a tendency to haemorrhages, blood tumours and autoimmunity.
-Additional patients have been treated under an expanded access program.
+Additional patients have been treated under an expanded access program and with a cryo-preserved formulation.
 The first results have been most encouraging.
 So far, gene therapy has also been shown to be capable of safely restoring these patients’ immune defences.
 If these results are confirmed over time, it will be possible to make this therapy available to all patients worldwide, thanks to an agreement stipulated with GlaxoSmithKline initially and now with Orchard Therapeutics LTD.

 Thalassaemia is one of the most frequently occurring hereditary diseases.
 It is particularly frequent in the Mediterranean basin area.
 Thanks to research conducted at the San Raffaele-Telethon Institute in Milan, a clinical trial was started in 2015 involving patients with a hereditary haemoglobin defect.
 The only treatment available to date for such patients is bone marrow transplantation (which is not always possible) or transfusion (to be performed on a regular basis, with concurrent administration of medication to prevent toxic accumulation of iron).
 The study involves adults and children.
-If this therapy is found to be both safe and effective, Orchard Therapeutics LTD undertakes to make it available to all patients worldwide.

 Mucopolysaccharidosis type 1